elieserme/hackintosh/README.md

 cd brigadier
 brigadier -m iMac19,2 -i
 ```
 - If your **Magic Trackpad don't appear in BootCamp Control Panel** in Windows, you will need to install the driver manually.
 Go to downloaded BootCamp drivers folder, find the Trackpad driver folder, **right click and install the driver `.inf` file**.
 To complete the setup, **reboot Windows**.
+You may need to run **`Apple Software Update`** program some times to update the Magic Trackpad driver to high precision touch device.

 > **IMPORTANT!**
 One valid use of a Windows install is to **generate the files** on **`ACPI`** folder.
 You can use **SSDTTime** tool to generate **`SSDT-AWAC.aml`**,  **`SSDT-EC.aml`** , **`SSDT-HPET.aml`** and **`SSDT-PLUG.aml`** files _(or other ACPI files your specific motherboard need)_.
 The **`SSDT-EC-USBW.aml`** and **`SSDT-SBUS-MCHC.aml`** can be edited and compiled using **MaciASL** util.
 Sources are in **`other/acpi_src`** in this repo.